kubecost/docs/install-on-plural.md

 plural deploy --commit "deploying kubecost"
 ```

-> Deploys will generally take 10-20 minutes, based on your cloud provider.
+> **Note**: Deploys will generally take 10-20 minutes, based on your cloud provider.

 ## Installing the Plural Console